nextflow-io/nf-validation/docs/migration_guide.md

 1. The JSON schema draft has been updated from `draft-07` to `draft-2020-12`.
 See [JSON Schema draft 2020-12 release notes](https://json-schema.org/draft/2020-12/release-notes) and [JSON schema draft 2019-09 release notes](https://json-schema.org/draft/2019-09/release-notes) for more information.
 2. The `fromSamplesheet` channel factory has been converted to a function called `samplesheetToList`.
 See [updating `fromSamplesheet`](#updating-fromsamplesheet) for more information.
 3. The `unique` keyword for samplesheet schemas has been removed.
 Please use [`uniqueItems`](https://json-schema.org/understanding-json-schema/reference/array#uniqueItems) or [`uniqueEntries`](nextflow_schema/nextflow_schema_specification.md#uniqueentries) now instead.
 4. The `dependentRequired` keyword now works as it's supposed to work in JSON schema.
-See [`dependentRequired`](https://json-schema.org/understanding-json-schema/reference/conditionals#dependentRequired) for more information
+See [`dependentRequired`](https://json-schema.org/understanding-json-schema/reference/conditionals#dependentRequired) for more information.
+5. All configuration parameters have been converted to Nextflow configuration options.
+See [Updating configuration](#updating-configuration) for more information.

 A full list of changes can be found in the [changelog](https://github.com/nextflow-io/nf-schema/blob/master/CHANGELOG.md).